KroonTiit/artify/README.md

 ## Project setup
-Seting up the project needs [docker](https://www.docker.com/products/docker-desktop) to be installed. run this command and the app will open on localhost:3000
+Seting up the project needs [docker](https://www.docker.com/products/docker-desktop) to be installed.
+Run this command and the app should open on localhost:3000
 ```
 ./scripts/start.sh
 ```